Public Administration

 Master of Public Administration Requirements

-The M.P.A. degree is comprised of 43 credits.
-These credits include 27 credits of core coursework (nine courses), nine credits of electives in a focus area (three courses), six credits of internship and a one credit capstone portfolio.
+The M.P.A. degree is comprised of 42 credits.
+These credits include 24 credits of core coursework (eight courses), 12 credits of electives (four courses), six credits of internship and a zero credit professional development course.

 Master of Public Administration Fellows Track.
 The Fellows track within the M.P.A. degree program is designed specifically to develop sophisticated and conscientious managers who have the needed skills and competencies to be effective leaders.
-Individuals in public, nonprofit or private sector organizations with at least five years of professional experience are eligible for the Fellows program.
+Individuals in public, nonprofit or private sector organizations with at least three years of professional experience are eligible for the Fellows program.
 Students earn an M.P.A. degree.
-The Fellows track of the M.P.A. program consists of 36 credits: eight of the nine core M.P.A. courses (24 credits), elective credits within an executive leadership focus area (11 credits), and a capstone portfolio (one credit).
-The M.P.A. program’s internship requirement and the required core course PP 5345 are waived for M.P.A.
+The Fellows track of the M.P.A. program consists of 36 credits: eight core M.P.A. courses (24 credits), elective credits (12 credits), and a capstone portfolio (zero credit).
+The M.P.A. program’s internship requirement and the required zero credit professional development course are waived for M.P.A.
 Fellows.
-M.P.A.
-Fellows may choose to take PP 5345 as an elective course.

 Focus Area.
-Students complete nine credits of electives in areas that support their career goals.
-M.P.A. focus areas include executive leadership (Fellows track only); nonprofit management; public financial management; public policy; state and local government management; social policy; public policy, diversity, and inclusion; survey research; and urban planning.
+Students complete 12 credits of electives in areas that support their career goals.
+Nine credits of electives are used toward a focus area.
+M.P.A. focus areas include executive leadership (Fellows track only); law and public policy; nonprofit management; public financial management; public policy; state and local government management; social policy; public policy, diversity, and inclusion; survey research; and urban planning.
 Working with their advisor, students may choose to pursue a more generalist approach and select electives across multiple areas or to create their own focus area.

 Internship.
 Six credits of PP 5390.